 DU administration holds meeting with teachers' association

-The teachers are demanding the withdrawal of the circular and a one-time regulation for absorption of ad-hoc teachers.
-Teachers said that every four months, the contracts of ad-hoc teachers are renewed but it has not happened owing to the August 28 letter, which has put the future of almost 4,500 ad-hoc teachers in jeopardy.
+The teachers said every four months, the contracts of the ad-hoc teachers were renewed, but it had not happened owing to the August 28 letter, which had put the future of almost 4,500 ad-hoc teachers in jeopardy.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)